EddieHubCommunity/BioDrop/README.md

 For example: <http://github.com/eddiejaoude.png>

-Note: after your PR gets merged, the project still needs to be deployed for your profile to be displayed
+Note: After your PR gets merged, the project still needs to be deployed for your profile to be displayed.

 ### Available Icons: